Thesis

 As of April 2024, much of the online advertising economy still hinges on users navigating through Google to click on links, subsequently landing on publishers' websites where they are presented with ads.
 By leveraging AI to preprocess the search results, Perplexity eliminates the need for users to directly visit websites.
 Instead, the AI sifts through the internet on behalf of the user, aggregating and presenting all necessary information directly within the answer page.
 This offers a more efficient search experience but diverges from the ad-based revenue model that has historically fueled the search industry — which is almost entirely based on actually interacting with the advertising results.

-Although Perplexity had grown its user base to 10 million monthly active users as of January 2024 and its ARR was only $20 million as of April 2024.
+Although Perplexity had grown its user base to 10 million monthly active users as of January 2024, its ARR was only $20 million as of April 2024.
 The transition from an ad-supported to an AI-curated search experience raises questions about the sustainability of traditional search revenue models in the face of higher computational costs.
 A report from 2023, for instance, suggested that running a search query through an advanced neural network like Google Gemini “likely costs 10 times more than a standard keyword search”.
 This indicates that Perplexity will have to both navigate higher costs than traditional search engines while also not being able to rely on advertising revenue.
 In this sense, the search industry is at a crossroads, exploring new revenue models to adapt to AI.
 It remains to be seen how Perplexity will modify Google Ads traditional ad model to build a business that is sustainable in the long term.

 Summary